PhD reflections

 Even if natural science prizes objectivity, researchers inevitably lean on their past training: topics they’ve seen, studied, and succeeded with.
 An example that sticks with me is the discussion around ReLU’s success in deep learning.
 Around 2020, ReLU was the activation function that everybody used, and many sought to explain why.
 Yoshua Bengio famously suggested that ReLU works because it resembles spiking, biological neurons.
 Meanwhile, signal processing gurus argued that they could re-derive ReLU based on sparse coding’s seminal ideas; therefore, they claimed, sparsity explains why ReLU works so well.

 The realization for me was that even brilliant researchers filter ideas through their past.
 They couldn’t easily unsee what they had already seen.
-This realization was actually freeing.
-It allowed me to empathize with them while also feeling empowered to challenge their perspectives with my own judgment.
+This realization gave me permission to trust my own judgment, even when it diverged from the establishment.

 Incentives steer unevenly

 Students and professors face different incentives and timelines.
 To land research-related jobs in either industry or academia, PhD students often need a strong publication record.
 But for tenured professors, as long as a few papers get published from time to time, their careers generally stay on track.
-Of course, there’s no grand conspiracy of PhD advisor against PhD students; it’s simply that the incentives of academia are tilted toward those already in secure positions.
+Of course, there’s no grand conspiracy of PhD advisors against PhD students; it’s simply that the incentives of academia are naturally set up to benefit those in secured positions.

 This mismatch can introduce two kinds of risk.
 First, a project might be too ambitious, high-reward, but with a high risk of failure for a fledgling PhD student to recover from.
 Shing-Tung Yau, a Fields Medalist mathematician, tells a striking story in his autobiography.
 When Yau was a PhD student, his advisor, Shiing-Shen Chern, urged him to prove the Riemann Hypothesis.
 Yau declined, a decision he was later grateful for.